Auerbachia

 Auerbachia is a genus of cnidarians belonging to the family Auerbachiidae.
 The species of this genus are found in Australia.

 There are 11 nominal species within the genus Auerbachia.
 Most members of genus Auerbachia are coelozoic, inhabiting a cavity of an animal's body, except for the species A. hepatica.
+Similar to other members of the order Bivalvulida, Auerbachia species have two valves.